2026/03 – Grayways

 Benefit Underserved Constituencies

 The equity benefits are just as compelling.
 A citywide recreational network would bring safe exercise and low-cost mobility to neighborhoods with limited access to green space.
-It would help bridge transportation deserts, reduce household travel costs, and strengthen the “safety in numbers” effect that makes cycling safer as participation grows.

 Create Jobs, Develop Local Economies